Procsiab/ffscrcpy/README.md

 #### Load multiple video devices

-This is a new proof of concept that I recently tested out: first of all, ensure that there is no other loopback device already created by unloading the kernel module; you should run the following command:
+This is a proof of concept that I managed to get it to work: first of all, ensure that there is no other loopback device already created by unloading the kernel module; you should run the following command: